Anaconda In Utah

 Overview

 Anaconda as a mining company, first came to Utah in March 1924 with its purchase of the Utah Consolidated Mining Company.
 The purchase (actually a foreclosure) was by Anaconda's International Smelting Company subsidiary, which it had controlled since 1914.
-The smelter had begun producing copper in August 1910, and lead in February 1912.
+The International smelter had begun producing copper in August 1910, and lead in February 1912.

 But the persons and interests who controlled Anaconda in those early years, namely the Rockefellers and their associates, also owned Standard Oil.
 This group was usually referred to variously in the newspapers as the Standard Oil trust, or the Standard Oil crowd.